Melvin51/DSA/README.md

 The .exe contains logic that checks if the .dll has been modified (i.e rebuilt).
 If .dll has been modified, .exe unmaps the current .dll and maps the new .dll that has the new logic, then jumps to the entry point of the .dll

+It doesn't link with the standard library.
+Compiled as a windows PE x64 executable

 https://github.com/user-attachments/assets/690f9c66-57ef-4835-a6d1-a6bf0222dfb5